0xd011f4ce/OurSpace/README.md

 chmod -R 755 /var/www/html/OurSpace
 ```

-Finally, create a virtual host for OurSpace.
-You can create a file in `/etc/nginx/sites-available/ourspace` with the following content:
+Now, create a virtual host for OurSpace.
+You can create a file in `/etc/nginx/sites-available/ourspace.conf` with the following content:

 ```nginx
 server {